 For students who desire to be rostered leaders in the ELCA, participation in the ELCA Candidacy Process is also required.
 The LSTC Candidacy Coordinator will work with and guide students through the steps of Entrance, Endorsement, Approval, and on into First Call Assignment.

 The experience of supervised clinical ministry provides an opportunity to practice the art of pastoral care while converting experience into learning in direct, integrated ways.
 Certain LSTC degree programs require or highly recommend candidates complete a unit of supervised clinical ministry.
 The normative program to fulfill this unit is Clinical Pastoral Education at an ACPE Center accredited by the Association for Clinical Pastoral Education.
 For more information on what CPE is along with how to apply to a Center and which Centers are accredited, go to www.acpe.edu.

 Who is the Urban CPE Consortium?

 Urban CPE Consortium, Inc. is a fully accredited ACPE Center for Clinical Pastoral Education.
-The Consortium is a unique partnership of 13 urban sites and five theological schools committed to CPE education with a focus on urban/public ministry that includes the pastoral and prophetic dimensions of ministry.
+The Consortium is a unique partnership of 11 urban sites and four theological schools committed to CPE education with a focus on urban/public ministry that includes the pastoral and prophetic dimensions of ministry.
 The urban sites are listed below as the possible ministry placement sites during your CPE Unit.
-The Theological School partners are: LSTC, Chicago Theological Seminary, Institute of Pastoral Studies at Loyola, University of Chicago Divinity School.
+The Theological School partners are: LSTC, Chicago Theological Seminary, Institute of Pastoral Studies at Loyola, North Park Theological Seminary.

 Urban CPE Consortium, Inc. is a not-for-profit entity with ByLaws, Board, Officers and Committees.
 A full Student Manual is provided during orientation of each Urban CPE Unit.